TheCyberLocal/OmniBrowse/README.md

-# OmniBrowse
+# OmniBrowser
 ## The browser that searches all browser engines for the best results.

-OmniBrowse is a web application designed to browse multiple search engines simultaneously with ease.
+OmniBrowser is a web application designed to browse multiple search engines simultaneously with ease.
 The application allows you to search once and view the results from different search engines in dedicated tabs.

 ## Purpose

-The purpose of OmniBrowse is to provide a seamless browsing experience across multiple search engines, allowing users to quickly compare results and navigate through different engines without losing their place.
+The purpose of OmniBrowser is to provide a seamless browsing experience across multiple search engines, allowing users to quickly compare results and navigate through different engines without losing their place.

 ## Features